vikpe/qw-mapshots/README.md

 ## Source

-These mapshots were created using [automapshot](https://github.com/vikpe/automapshot) with camera position/angles from [configs/map_settings.json](./configs/map_settings.json).
+New versions of these mapshots were created using [automapshot](https://github.com/vikpe/automapshot) with camera position/angles from [configs/map_settings.json](./configs/map_settings.json).

 ## Related projects